simeononsecurity/simeononsecurity.ch/content/articles/fedramp-explained-government-cloud-security/index.en.md

 ### FedRAMP's Essential Goals

-At its core, **FedRAMP** strives for uniformity and efficiency in evaluating and authorizing cloud services.
+Basically, **FedRAMP** strives for uniformity and efficiency in evaluating and authorizing cloud services.
 It's a comprehensive solution ensuring that cloud solutions employed by government bodies adhere to strict security standards, thereby minimizing the hazards posed by data breaches, unauthorized access, and cyber threats.

 ### Critical Building Blocks of FedRAMP